git-pull/website/code_explorer/django-vs-flask-2017.rst

 Relying on the django's components, such as views and forms, gives developers certainty things will behave with certainty.
 When customizations needs to happen, it's helpful to see if :ref:`subclassing a widget <django:base-widget-classes>` or :django:doc:`form field <ref/forms/fields>` would do the trick.
-This makes sure you still get the validation, form state-awareness, and template output.
+This assures the new custom components gets the validation, form state-awareness, and template output of the form framework.

 .. _configuring-django: